-I'll check Brightspace and my e-mail each weekday that IVCC is open and possibly other days, depending on assignments, questions, etc. I'll try to respond to questions within 24 hours during the week and no later than on Monday for questions sent to me over the weekend.
+I'll check Brightspace and my e-mail each weekday that IVCC is open and possibly other days, depending on assignments, questions, etc. I'll try to respond to questions within 24 hours during the school week and no later than the first day of the week for questions sent to me over the weekend.
 My goal is to return graded assignments to you within one to two weeks after their due dates, if not sooner.